nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_11_Debut-game_create_Collisions.md

 - - We can also trigger other actions, like **playing a sound** 🔊 effect (a laser blast or meteor **explosion** 💥), **updating the score**, or showing a **special effect** (like a flash on the screen).

+#### By keeping track of the collided sprites, we have the flexibility to make the game respond in more ways when a collision happens.